-Femoral neuropathy, or femoral nerve dysfunction, occurs when you can’t move or feel part of your leg because your nerves are damaged.
-This can happen from an injury, prolonged pressure on the nerve, or nerve damage that is the result of disease.
+Femoral neuropathy, or femoral nerve dysfunction, occurs when you can’t move or feel part of your leg because of damaged nerves, specifically the femoral nerve.
+This can result from an injury, prolonged pressure on the nerve, or damage from disease.
 In most cases, this condition will go away without treatment.
-However, medications and physical therapy may be used if symptoms do not improve.
+However, medications and physical therapy may be necessary if symptoms don’t improve.

 The femoral nerve is one of the largest nerves in your leg.
-Located near the groin, it controls the muscles that help straighten your leg and move your hips, and also provides feeling in the lower part of your leg and the front of your thigh.
+It’s located near the groin and controls the muscles that help straighten your leg and move your hips.
+It also provides feeling in the lower part of your leg and the front of your thigh.
 Because of where it’s located, damage to the femoral nerve is uncommon relative to neuropathies caused by damage to other nerves.
 When the femoral nerve is damaged, it affects your ability to walk and may cause problems with sensation in your leg and foot.
 View the femoral nerve on this BodyMap of the femur.

-Damage to the femoral nerve can be caused by:
+Damage to the femoral nerve can be the result of:

-- a tumor or other growth blocks or traps part of your nerve
+- a tumor or other growth blocking or trapping part of your nerve

 - radiation to the pelvis

-- hemorrhage or bleeding into the space behind the abdomen (the retroperitoneal space)
+- hemorrhage or bleeding into the space behind the abdomen, which is called the retroperitoneal space

-- a catheter placed into the femoral artery, as may be necessary for certain surgical procedures
+- a catheter placed into the femoral artery, which is necessary for certain surgical procedures

-Diabetes is a common cause of femoral neuropathy.
+Diabetes may cause femoral neuropathy.
 Diabetes can cause widespread nerve damage due to fluctuations in blood sugar and blood pressure.
 Nerve damage that affects your legs, feet, toes, hands, and arms is known as peripheral neuropathy.
 There is currently some debate about whether femoral neuropathy is truly a peripheral neuropathy or a form of diabetic amyotrophy.

-According to the National Institute of Diabetes and Digestive and Kidney Diseases, diabetes is the most common cause of peripheral neuropathy neuropathy, especially among people who have had this disease for at least 25 years.
-The peripheral neuropathy of diabetes frequently affects the femoral nerve.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), diabetes is the most common reason for peripheral neuropathy in people who’ve had diabetes for at least 25 years.

-You might also feel abnormal sensations in your legs.
-These feelings can range from your knee down to your toes.
+You might also feel unusual sensations in your legs.
 They include:

-- numbness and tingling over any part of the leg
+- tingling in any part of the leg

 - dull aching pain in the genital region

-- feeling like your leg or knee is going to give out on you
+- feeling like your leg or knee is going to give out (buckle) on you

 Prolonged pressure placed on the femoral nerve can prevent blood from flowing in the affected area.
 The decreased blood flow can result in tissue damage.

-If your nerve damage was caused by an injury, it may be possible that your femoral vein or artery were also damaged.
+If your nerve damage is the result of an injury, it may be possible that your femoral vein or artery is also damaged.
 This could cause dangerous internal bleeding.
 The femoral artery is a very large artery that lies close to the femoral nerve.
-In trauma they are often injured together.
-Injury to or bleeding in the artery can cause compression on the nerve.
+Trauma often damages both at the same time.
+Injury to the artery or bleeding from the artery can cause compression on the nerve.

-Additionally, because the femoral nerve provides sensation to a major portion of the leg, injuries can occur due to this loss of sensation.
-Having weak leg muscles can also make you more prone to falling.
-Falls are of particular concern in older people as they can cause hip fractures—a major cause of death in very elderly people, particularly men.
+Additionally, the femoral nerve provides sensation to a major portion of the leg.
+This loss of sensation can lead to injuries.
+Having weak leg muscles can make you more prone to falling.
+Falls are of particular concern in older adults because they can cause hip fractures, which are very serious injuries.

 To diagnose femoral neuropathy and its cause, your doctor will perform a comprehensive physical exam and ask questions about recent injuries or surgeries, as well as questions about your medical history.

-To look for weakness, he or she will test specific muscles that have their sensation supplied by the femoral nerve.
-Your knee reflexes will be checked, and your doctor will ask about changes in feeling in the front part of the thigh and the middle part of the leg.
-The goal of the evaluation is to determine whether there is isolated femoral nerve involvement or whether more than one nerve is involved.
+To look for weakness, they will test specific muscles that receive sensation from the femoral nerve.
+Your doctor will probably check your knee reflexes and ask about changes in feeling in the front part of the thigh and the middle part of the leg.
+The goal of the evaluation is to determine whether the weakness involves only the femoral nerve or if other nerves also contribute.

 Additional testing might include:

-Nerve conduction tests to check the speed of electrical impulses in your nerves.
+Nerve conduction checks the speed of electrical impulses in your nerves.
 An abnormal response, such as a slow time for electrical signals to travel through your nerves, usually indicates damage to the nerve in question.

 Electromyography (EMG) should be performed after the nerve conduction test to see how well your muscles and nerves are working.
-This test records the electrical activity that is present in your muscles when the nerves that lead to them are active.
+This test records the electrical activity present in your muscles when the nerves that lead to them are active.
 The EMG will determine whether the muscle responds appropriately to stimulation.
-Certain medical conditions cause muscles to fire on their own—this indicates an abnormality, and can be uncovered by the EMG.
-Because nerves stimulate (and control) your muscles, the test can identify problems with both muscles and nerves.
+Certain medical conditions cause muscles to fire on their own, which is an abnormality that an EMG can reveal.
+Because nerves stimulate and control your muscles, the test can identify problems with both muscles and nerves.

-An MRI (magnetic resonance imaging) may be used to look for tumors, growths or any other masses in the area of the femoral nerve, which could cause compression on the nerve.
+An MRI scan can look for tumors, growths, or any other masses in the area of the femoral nerve that could cause compression on the nerve.
 MRI scans use radio waves and magnets to produce a detailed image of the part of your body that is being scanned.

-CT scans, using cross-sectional x-rays, can also be used to look for vascular or bone growths.
+A CT scan can also look for vascular or bone growths.

 Physical therapy can help build up the strength in your leg muscles again.
-A physical therapist will have you do several exercises to strengthen and stretch your muscles.
-Undergoing physical therapy can reduce pain and help you regain your mobility.
+A physical therapist will teach you exercises to strengthen and stretch your muscles.
+Undergoing physical therapy helps to reduce pain and promote mobility.

 You might need to use an orthopedic device, such as a brace, to assist you with walking.
-Usually a knee brace is used to prevent knee buckling.
+Usually, a knee brace is helpful in preventing knee buckling.

 Your doctor might recommend surgery if you have a growth blocking your femoral nerve.
-Having the growth removed will relieve the pressure on your nerve.
+Removing the growth will relieve the pressure on your nerve.

-Once the underlying condition is treated, you might be able to fully heal.
-If the underlying condition is not treated successfully or if the femoral nerve damage is severe, you might permanently lose feeling in that part of your leg or the ability to move it.
+You might be able to heal fully after you treat the underlying condition.
+If the treatment isn’t successful or if the femoral nerve damage is severe, you might permanently lose feeling in that part of your leg or the ability to move it.

 You can lower your risk of femoral neuropathy caused by diabetes by keeping your blood sugar levels under control.
 This helps protect your nerves from damage caused by this disease.
 Preventive measures would be directed at each cause.
 Talk to your doctor for advice about what preventive measures would be the best for you.